From Little Old Logan, New Englanders Can Now Reach Hong Kong, Istanbul, Tel Aviv and Beyond.

 Meanwhile, last winter, a group called the Alliance for Workers Against Repression Everywhere (AWARE) was running full and half-page ads in the local papers, accusing Qatar Airways of exploiting its workforce — particularly its female employees.
 Such accusations are not new for the Persian Gulf carrier, and have dogged companies like Emirates as well.

-This summer, Norwegian Air, another controversial carrier, commenced flights from Boston to multiple cities in Europe and the Caribbean, using both Boeing 787 and 737 aircraft.
+Last summer, Norwegian Air, another controversial carrier, commenced flights from Boston to multiple cities in Europe and the Caribbean, using both Boeing 787 and 737 aircraft.
 The gripe with Norwegian is a complicated and ongoing battle, mainly involving “flag of convenience” labor issues.
 It remains to be seen which, and how many, destinations this airline will ultimately be permitted to serve from U.S. cities.

 And is it true, as some have argued, that Massport has been subsidizing the new routes by granting allowances not available to U.S. airlines?
 Virtually all of the recent expansion has come from foreign carriers taking advantage of Massport’s International Air Service Incentive Program, which offers incentives such as landing fee rebates and marketing assistance to carriers that add flights to currently unserved destinations.